poppy-project/poppy-docs/en/assembly-guides/ergo-jr/motor-configuration.md

 #### Command-line utility
 Robots come with a command line utility `poppy-configure` ; to use it you need to open a terminal on your Raspberry Pi.

-You can open a terminal on your robot directly from your Ipython/Jupyter notebook.
-For that, open the home page of the robot in your web browser (eg. open http://poppy.local if the hostname is poppy).
-Click on the "Open Ipython/Jupyter Notebook window" link and select "New Terminal".
+You can access to the Raspberry Pi directly from your computer.
+To do so, open the page http://poppy.local in a web browser.
+You see the Poppy home page.
+Click on the "Python, Terminal" link and select "New Terminal".
 ![Jupyter terminal](img/IHM/new_terminal.png)

 Once the terminal is open, copy and press enter to execute the commande bellow.